 - Ballot status

-Looking at the first 20 voter records, you can see the content is boring.
-In this format, the key question it answers is how many voters exist in all the precincts.
+Looking at the first 20 records, you can see the content is beyond boring.
+In this format, the critical question it answers is how many voters exist in all the precincts.

-Using Excel pivot tables, you can organize and group the same data in ways that start to answer questions such as:
+Using an Excel pivot table, you can organize and group the same data in ways that start to answer actionable questions like:

 - What is the party breakdown by precinct?